TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_forms.md

 1. Add a new `::new` User line which makes use of that new allow params method.
 1. Submit your form now.
 It should work marvelously (once you debug your typos)!

-#### Railsy forms with #form_tag

-Now we'll start morphing our form into a full Rails form using the `#form_tag` and `#*_tag` helpers.
-There's actually very little additional help that's going on and you'll find that you're mostly just renaming HTML tags into Rails tags.

-1. Comment out your entire HTML form.
-It may be helpful to save it for later on if you get stuck.
-1. Convert your `<form>` tag to use a `#form_tag` helper and all of your inputs into the proper helper tags via `#*_tag` methods.
-The good thing is that you no longer need the authentication token because Rails will insert that for you automatically. `#form_tag` is soft-deprecated as stated in the current Rails Guide.
-Have a look at the older documentation for [Action View Form Helpers](https://guides.rubyonrails.org/v5.2/form_helpers.html).
-1. See the [Form Tag API Documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag) for a list and usage of all the input methods you can use with `#form_tag`.
-1. Test out your form.
-You'll need to change your `#create` method in the controller to once again accept normal top level User attributes, so uncomment the old `User.new` line and comment out the newer one.
-1. You've just finished the first step.

 #### Turn Turbo back ON

 Above, we asked to disable Turbo for the sake of the exercise.